What is Skinny Fat?

 Muscle is unique tissue.
 Regular white/yellow fat is unique tissue.

-Cellulite is unique fibrous tissue (9).
-More than 80%+ of women (10) globally have cellulite yet 0% have ever gotten rid of it.
-At this time, there is no FDA-approved way to get rid of cellulite or any other type of skinny fat.
+Cellulite is unique fibrous tissue (14, 15).
+More than 80%+ of women (15, 16) and less than 10% of men (16) globally have cellulite, yet 0% have ever gotten rid of it.
+At this time, there is no FDA-approved way to permanently (15, 16) get rid of cellulite or any other type of skinny fat.
 You can only reduce it.

 But we do know that you can technically lose 100% of your white/yellow/regular fat but your skinny fat will remain.
 Skinny fat tissue and regular fat tissue are not the same tissue, they are different.
-Visceral fat is only regular fat.
-Subcutaneous fat can be both.
-Skinny fat tissue — thin fat and cellulite — is unique tissue.
+Visceral fat (22, 23) is only regular fat (or brown or beige fat).
+Skinny fat tissue — thin fat and cellulite — is unique tissue and is ONLY subcutaneous (24).
 Whether skinny fat is actually a kind of fat tissue or not is debatable and requires more scientific research.

 Research Participant 1170